WELL-MANAGED SCHOOLS PROJECT (2016 -2020)

-The research team will collect data from observations, teacher measures, and student measures on three occasions during the first year; follow-up observations and teacher assessment will occur twice during the second year.
-The research team will begin data analysis in Year 3 of the project, where they will provide evidence of the impact of WMS on teachers' classroom management practices and evidence of the effect of those practices on student social and academic outcomes.
+The research team collected data from observations, teacher measures, and student measures on three occasions per year for multiple years; follow-up observations and teacher assessment will occur twice during the second year.
+The research team began data analysis in Year 3 of the project, providing evidence of both the impact of WMS on teachers' classroom management practices and the effect of those practices on student social and academic outcomes.